 - Everyone helps out around the house.

 Children as young as 3 years can help you make the rules and talk about why your family needs them.

 2. Be a role model for the behaviour you expect

 Children learn by watching what you do.
 Showing your child the behaviour you like by doing it yourself will help your child learn.
 For example, if you want your child to sit down to eat, sitting down together to eat family meals can help children learn this behaviour.

 3. Praise your child for good behaviour

-Praise is when you tell your child what you like about him or his behaviour.
-When your child gets praise for behaving well, he’s likely to want to keep behaving well.
+Praise is when you tell your child what you like about them or their behaviour.
+When your child gets praise for behaving well, your child is likely to want to keep behaving well.